Home Page

 A student may be placed on probation for either of the following reasons:

-• A failure to maintain a cumulative GPA of 3.000, which will be automatic unless the program appeals to the Graduate School on the student’s behalf to explain contingent circumstances.
+• A failure to maintain an overall graduate GPA of 3.00, which will be automatic unless the program appeals to the Graduate School on the student’s behalf to explain contingent circumstances.

-• A failure to make good academic progress as defined by the program.
+• A failure to make reasonable academic progress or comply with the professional or ethical standards as defined by the program's graduate student handbook.

-A student can be suspended from an academic program for any of the following reasons:
+A student can be suspended and/or dismissed from an academic program for any of the following reasons:

-• Cumulative or program GPA falls or remains below a 3.00 after being placed in University Probation status (see above).
+• Overall graduate or program GPA falls or remains below a 3.00 after being placed on University Probation status.

-When a program determines that a student should be suspended, they will notify the student and the Graduate School of the suspension, with details in the student’s record relevant to existing program policy.
-If the program decides to suspend a student, the program will communicate to the student and the Graduate School, and offer the student a clear timeline for appeal (see below).
-Suspensions due to GPA as stipulated above cannot be appealed without the support of the academic program.
+When a program determines that a student should be suspended or dismissed, they will notify the student and the Graduate School of their decision, with details in the student’s record relevant to existing program policy along with a clear timeline for appeal.
+Suspensions or dismissals due to GPA as stipulated above cannot be appealed without the support of the academic program.

-If a degree-seeking student wishes to appeal their suspension due to unsatisfactory progress they must follow the steps in the following timeline:
+If a degree-seeking student wishes to appeal their suspension or dismissal, they must follow the steps in the following timeline:

 1. Notice of Appeal.
 The student must notify the Graduate School of their intent to appeal within five (5) business days of receiving the suspension letter.

-If the appeal is not made within 10 days, or the appeal is denied, students will be made “Inactive” as graduate students.
+If the appeal is not made within 10 days, or the appeal is denied, the student's graduate record will be made “Inactive”.

 To be re-admitted after a suspension, the student must receive the approval of the graduate program, who may choose not to re-admit.

-The decision of the Dean is considered the final administrative act of the University.
+The decision of the Graduate School is considered the final administrative act of the University.

 Pursuant to BOR Policy 203.5.2, this decision is appealable to OCHE.